JimDesu/basis-lang/spec.md

 **UPDATE** &mdash; marked with `&` on the name (e.g., `&counter`).
 The callee may read the parameter, may write the parameter, may do neither &mdash; there is no obligation in either direction.
 The caller must pass an already-initialized slot, since the callee is permitted to read and reading uninitialized is forbidden by the whole-slot tracking discipline (&sect;6.13).
 Copy-restore semantics apply on the writeability axis: on success, any write the callee performs is committed back to the caller's slot; on failure, no write-back occurs.

 **DISPOSE** &mdash; marked with `~` on the name (e.g., `~socket`).
 The callee consumes the parameter, ending the value's lifetime: it discharges the value's finalizing duty and leaves the slot `uninit`.
 The caller must supply an owned value &mdash; finalizing through a borrow would end a value another binding still owns &mdash; and the caller's slot is `uninit` after the call on both edges, a deliberate relaxation of failure atomicity.
 A `~` receiver names a *finalizer*.
 The mode, its `~ x` body-level operation, and the field-teardown gate are developed in &sect;7.22.

+**DIRECT** &mdash; marked with `*` on the name (e.g., `*fs`).
+The callee receives direct access to the caller's storage &mdash; read, write, or ignore; no write obligation, no copy, no restore.
+Admissible only for boxed slots of domain-family types (&sect;6.14); outside principle 4 by declaration: the programmer knows what they are doing here.

 The four modes apply to receivers identically.
 A method's receiver-mode is part of its signature; the discipline that governs receivers uniformly across signature shapes is in &sect;6.6 (the R1 and R2 rules) and &sect;6.7 (the receiver-mode-by-signature-shape table).
 Receivers and parameters are dispatched the same way at the call boundary &mdash; call-by-value for READ, copy-restore for CREATE and UPDATE, and consume-on-entry for DISPOSE (&sect;7.22, &sect;10.11) &mdash; with R1 imposing a uniform call-site initialization requirement on receivers that does not apply to non-receiver parameters.